52North/sensor-web-tutorial/docs/hands-on/09_06_sta_example_request.md

 #### Create ObservedProperty

+TODO change this to a PUT/Update of the Definition, as the same is created by the SOS

 Next an `ObservedProperty` needs to be created.
 The URI for the POST request is shown below:

 > [http://localhost:8080/52n-sensorthings-webapp/ObservedProperties](http://localhost:8080/52n-sensorthings-webapp/ObservedProperties)